openoms/joininbox/FAQ.md

 * Power on the Build Laptop (press F12 for boot menu)
 * Connect USB stick with GPG signing keys - decrypt drive if needed
 * Open Terminal and cd into directory of USB Stick under `/media/amnesia`
-* Run `gpg --import backupkey.gpg`, check and exit
+* Run `gpg --import backupsecretkey.gpg`, check and exit
 * Disconnect USB stick with GPG keys
 * Take the SD card from the RaspberryPi and connect with an external SD card reader to the laptop
-* Click on boot volume once in the file manger
+* Click on the RASPIFIRM volume once in the file manager to mount it
 * Connect another USB stick, open in file manager and delete old files
 * Open Terminal and cd into directory of USB stick under `/media/amnesia`
 * Run `lsblk` to check on the SD card device name (ignore last partition number)